 From this point forward, the par value per share for any further stock transactions is the newly determined par value.
 That is, the $2.00 per share value.

-Now You Try It!
+Now You Try It:

-Example No. 1:

 A company has 200,000 shares of its $4.00 par value per share common stock outstanding when it declares a 2:1 stock split.
-The market price of the stock at the time of the split was $24 per share.
+The market price of the stock at the time of the split is $24 per share.

 Determine:

-The number of shares outstanding after the split:
+thenumber of shares outstanding after the split

-The new PV per share and total PV after the split:
+the new PV per share and total PV after the split

-The new MV per share and total MV after the split:
+the new MV per share and total MV after the split

-Example No. 2:

 A company has 100,000 shares of its $3.00 par value per share common stock outstanding when it declares a 3:2 stock split.
-The market price of the stock at the time of the split was $24 per share.
+The market price of the stock at the time of the split is $24 per share.

 Determine:

-The number of shares outstanding after the split:
+the number of shares outstanding after the split

-The new PV per share and total PV after the split:
+the new PV per share and total PV after the split

-The new MV per share and total MV after the split:
+the new MV per share and total MV after the split

-Example No. 3: Hint: This is a reverse stock split.

-A company has 100,000 shares of its $2.00 par value per share common stock outstanding when it declares a 1:2 stock split.
-The market price of the stock at the time of the split was $24 per share.
+A company has 100,000 shares of its $2.00 par value per share common stock outstanding when it declares a 1:2 stock split (hint: this is a reverse stock split).
+The market price of the stock at the time of the split is $24 per share.

 Determine:

-The number of shares outstanding after the split:
+the number of shares outstanding after the split

-The new PV per share and total PV after the split:
+the new PV per share and total PV after the split

-The new MV per share and total MV after the split:
+the new MV per share and total MV after the split

 (LO5)